General Value Function Networks: The Objective for GVFNs

 We call the final objective using this projection the MSPBNE\footnote{A variant of the MSPBNE has been introduced for TD networks \citep{silver2012gradient}; the above generalizes that MSPBNE to GVF Networks.
 Because it is a strict generalization, we use the same name.}, defined as

-We show in the following lemma, with proof in Appendix \ref{appendix:mspbne}, that in can be rewritten in a way that makes it more amenable to compute and sample gradients.
-We will use this reformulation to develop algorithms to minimize this objective in the next section. \begin{restatable}{lemma}{mspbnelemma} The MSPBNE defined in Equation \eqref{eq_projform} can be rewritten as
+We show in the following lemma, with proof in Appendix \ref{appendix:mspbne}, that in can be rewritten in a way that makes it more amenable to compute and sample gradients.\footnote{Since developing the MSPBNE, an alternative approach to defining a nonlinear MSPBE has been developed using a conjugate form for the Bellman error (see \citeR{dai2017learning} and in-preparation work that makes the connection the MSPBE more explicit \citep{patterson2020investigating}).
+The extension here should be relatively straightforward, as we formulate the objective using histories.} We will use this reformulation to develop algorithms to minimize this objective in the next section. \begin{restatable}{lemma}{mspbnelemma} The MSPBNE defined in Equation \eqref{eq_projform} can be rewritten as